Aero-ComSci/Bell-Ringer----220-/README.md

 [Bridge]
 32 bits in a row
 High to low they neatly flow
-From minus two to the thirty-one
+From minus two to the thirty-two
 All compacted in this binary show

 [Chorus]